aabbtree77/aabbtree77.github.io/main.md

 PostDoc Chronicles 2: Saint-Étienne, 2012-2013.
 One of my best research experiences.
 The project had literally
 everything: An automotive industry simulation implemented before me with OpenFOAM, CATIA, STAR CCM+ and ParaView running on the ProActive PACA Grid (INRIA) cloud via a Scilab-to-Java bridge managed by Fabien Viale.
 There was plenty of Gaussian modeling with some low hanging fruit in the form of the MC integration.
 An amazing long chain of ideas where so much comes together.
 A niche problem and so much complexity though!

 To describe the optimization approach/problem, a simple analogy will suffice: Imagine moving in a 3D game faster than the world around you being generated, you may get stuck inside walls or places that cannot be escaped.
 In order to faster predict the next optimal candidate batch, one reads the available cloud node result immediately, but the multi-point world is not loaded yet.
-One can see how this is resolved in the report, but it is not proven if we are always getting what we want: A synchronous progress just running faster/asynchronously.
+One can see how this is resolved in the report aiming at a synchronous progress just running faster/asynchronously.

 <br>